 The UK Government Home Office is responsible for immigration, security, law and order.
 The Home Office is made up of the departments: Border Troops, UK Visa and Immigration Services and Specialised Immigration Management Services.
 The last two departments were created after the dissolution of UKBA (UK Border Agency) in March 2013.
 The UK Border Agency is the Home Office that was previously responsible for immigration control.
 It has been abolished since March 2013 and its functions are carried out by two divisions: the UK Immigration and Visa Service and a dedicated division of the Immigration Control Service.

 The UK immigration law to end free movement became the main theme of Elisabeth II’s speech to the throne.
 The Queen noted: The law will lay the foundation for the development of a fair and modern immigration system that meets global requirements.
-The government intends to reserve the right to live here for residents who tie their destiny to Great Britain and make a significant contribution to the country’s economy.
+The government intends to reserve the right to live here for residents who tie their destiny to Great Britain and make a significant contribution to the country’s economy.?

 The British government has promised to pay tribute to the “Windrush Generation” and to “correct the mistakes” of the immigrants from the former Caribbean colonies, completely questioning colonial history after the Black Lives Matter movement.
 On June 22, 1948, there were several hundred Caribbean immigrants, mainly from Jamaica, but also immigrants from Bermuda and British Guiana, in Tilbury, some twenty miles east of London.
 Imperial Wind entered the Harbour.
 Windrush called it the generation of immigrants who came to Britain after World War II to help rebuild the country.

 Two years ago, after a scandal that some immigrants were believed to be British, a Memorial Day was held in the country.
 These immigrants have to prove their existence in the UK every year under the threat of deportation.
 To celebrate the 72nd anniversary of the Windrush Empire, Home Secretary Priti Patel announced the formation of a task force to correct the mistakes of the Windrush generation and find solutions that disproportionately affect blacks and ethnic minorities.
+Slightly repetitive

 This year’s commemoration was amid a wave of protests that occurred after the death of George Floyd, a black American.
 George Floyd was strangled to death by a white policeman in Minneapolis.
 Various demonstrations related to the “Black Life Matters” movement were held in London and several cities in the UK, and statues were erected to symbolise the country’s colonial history.
 The Mayor of London, Sadiq Khan, called on Monday to end the harsh environment in which immigrants live.